nbarnabee/snippets/README.md

 # snippets

-Useful code snippets for JS and CSS
+Useful code snippets I've discovered or written.

+Primarily for CSS and JS, with a little Python and PHP thrown into the mix.